um-grex/grex-docs/content/english/storage/data-sharing.md

 someuser@yak Data]$ ls -la
 total 328420
 drwxrwsr-x 3 someuser def-somePI      4096 Oct 21 14:43 .
 drwxrwsr-x 3 someuser def-somePI      4096 Oct 21 14:35 ..
--rw-r--r-- 1 someuser def-somePI   64479232 Oct 21 14:35 C0006853.AIM
+-rw-r--r-- 1 someuser def-somePI   64479232 Oct 21 14:35 file.txt
 -rw-r--r-- 1 someuser def-somePI  271805449 Oct 21 14:35 Calgary_Adult_Skull_Atlas.mnc
 drwxrwsr-x 2 someuser def-somePI       4096 Oct 21 14:43 Docker
 {{< /highlight >}}

-Because in UNIX/Linux, permissions are tied to group ownership, to change access two things are needed: changing ownership and group-ownership, and changing the permissions themselves.
+Because in UNIX/Linux, permissions are tied to group ownership, to change access two things are needed: changing ownership and group ownership and changing the permissions themselves.
 You override the default by using the __chmod__ command to modify access permissions to your files.
 You can use commands __chown__ and __chrgp__ to change owner and group of a filesystem object.
 This requires a group (or a user) to exist on the system.
 Sharing within PI's group thus is easily done with __chgrp__ and __chmod__ using the _def-somePI_ group.
-The def-somePI groups are created automatically based on CCDB group membershup, and are availeble for every group on Grex.
+The def-somePI groups are created automatically based on CCDB group membership and are available for every group on Grex.
 They are also used to form directory structure on __/project__ filesystem.
 So, if a user would like to open a directory for this group, he'd need to modify the ownership masks as follows:

 {{< highlight bash >}}
-# opening a file and a directory for read write and search by all members of the def-somePI group.
+# opening a file and a directory for read write
+# and search by all members of the def-somePI group.

 chmod g+rwX Calgary_Adult_Skull_Atlas.mnc Docker
 {{< /highlight >}}

 However, there are cases when a more specific control over access is needed.
 Perhaps, only a subset of the PI's group needs the access to a dataset.
-Or, the set of users to access the dataset spans multiple research groups (that is, more than one PI).
+Or the set of users to access the dataset spans multiple research groups (that is, more than one PI).
 For such cases, a new UNIX group needs to be created.
 Grex and Alliance systems receive group and user information from CCDB.
 How are these groups created?

 ### Requesting a Data-sharing group